-Mina Rorcharshky, an International Board Certified Lactation Consultant (IBCLC) tells Romper that at some point every mom will face some strain when breastfeeding, especially when they aren’t in an optimal position.
+At some point, every mom will face some strain when breastfeeding, International Board Certified Lactation Consultant (IBCLC) Mina Rorcharshky tells Romper — especially when they aren’t nursing in an optimal position.
 But she says that when you implement the right support measures and keep your spine neutral, it shouldn’t be an everyday issue.

 I breastfed both of my babies for two years each, and it wasn’t until a few months into nursing my first that I realized how badly it was affecting my back.
 I have bad posture to begin with, and my style of nursing wasn’t helping at all.
 With some time and experience, I found that implementing proper nursing positions really helped ease my back pain, and after that it was smooth sailing.

-If you are suffering from pain of any kind when you’re nursing, you should consider talking to a lactation consultant.
-Often, they can provide you advice and guidance on what steps you can take to make your breastfeeding journey easier.
+If you are suffering from pain of any kind when you’re nursing, talk to a lactation consultant.
+They know everything about breastfeeding and more, and they can definitely help make your breastfeeding journey easier.
 I wish someone warned me about my back when I started nursing, so here are a few things I learned that you should make note of right now.

 1. You Literally Need Support

 You might have a tendency to lean forward and hunch when you breastfeed, but that could be causing strain in your back.
 Posture is key when it comes to nursing with back pain, so it’s important to be mindful of your position.
-We Have Kids noted that when you are in a slouched position, it puts stress on your back muscles and spine and can cause considerable back pain.
+When you're in a slouched position, it puts stress on your back muscles and spine, We Have Kids explained, and can cause considerable back pain.
 This is why it’s important to keep your back well supported when nursing in a seated position.

 And honestly, when you’re nursing, an old rickety chair won’t cut it.
 To keep your back in check, sit in a comfy chair, preferably with armrests for support.
-Rorcharshky says that you should try to find a chair with a tall back so that you can sit up straight with your shoulders back and your lower back supported against the chair.
+Try to find a chair with a tall back so that you can sit up straight with your shoulders back and your lower back supported against the chair, Rorcharshky says.